isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 The second case here clearly requires recursion, but it might not immediately be clear what that recursion should be.
-The answer is to squint and reinterpret `suc x` as $1 + x$, which allows us to write our left hand side as
+The answer is to squint and reinterpret `ctor:suc` `x` as $1 + x$, which allows us to write our left hand side as

 $$
 (1 + x) + y
 $$

-If we were to reshuffle the parentheses here, we get an $x + y$ term on its own, which is exactly what we need in order to do recursion.
+If we were to reshuffle the parentheses here, we'd get an $x + y$ term on its own, which is exactly what we need in order to do recursion.
 In symbols, this inductive case is thus written as:

 $$